Azure/mlops-v2/QUICKSTART.md

       ![ADO2](./images/ADO-setup2.png)

-      3.3.2 Select "Azure Resource Manager", select "Next", select "Service principal (manual)", select "Next", select your subscription where your Service Principal is stored and name the service connection "Azure-ARM-Dev".
+      3.3.2 Select "Azure Resource Manager", select "Next", select "Service principal (manual)", select "Next", select your subscrption where your Service Principal is stored and name the service connection "Azure-ARM-Dev".
 Fill in the details of the Dev service principal created in step 1.
 Select "Grant access permission to all pipelines", then select "Save".
 Repeat this step to create another service connection "Azure-ARM-Prod" using the details of the Prod service principal created in step 1.

       ![ADO3](./images/ado-service-principal-manual.png)